 Equal Opportunity/Affirmative Action Grievance Procedure

-If a member of the George Mason University community believes they are the victim of discrimination, or has information about discrimination in the university community, they may promptly submit the facts of the incident and the names of those involved to Compliance, Diversity and Ethics (CDE).
+If a member of the George Mason University community believes they are the victim of discrimination, or has information about discrimination in the university community, they may promptly submit the facts of the incident and the names of those involved to Diversity, Equity, and Inclusion (DEI).

 All complaints of discrimination will be treated in the strictest confidence possible under the particular circumstances.